Updated Dec 2022 (DM)

 Children Act 2004

 This policy can be found in the Wimbledon School of English Employee Handbook, which all staff receive upon appointment.
-Staff are required to sign a declaration that they have read and understood the policy.
-It is also available to the public on the Wimbledon School of English Website (www.wimbledon-school.ac.uk).
-A separate safeguarding policy exists for the WSE Junior Summer Centre.
+The Handbook is updated annually, and the updated version is sent to all staff.
+Staff are required annually to sign a declaration that they have read and understood the handbook.
+This policy is also available to the public on the Wimbledon School of English Website (www.wimbledon-school.ac.uk).

 Code of Conduct